gerd-moellmann/emacs-with-cl-packages/README.md

 The NS port of Emacs shows severe stability problems for me so that I finally stopped building with or using NS.
-In other words, I'm using Emacs on a terminal, more specifically iTerm with `kkp.el`.
+In other words, I'm using Emacs on a terminal, more specifically iTerm2 with `kkp.el`.

-Since I was a user of Posframe with Vertico and Transient on GUI Emacs, I wanted that on the terminal as well.
+Since I was a user of Corfu, and Posframe with Vertico, Consult, and Transient on GUI Emacs, I wanted that on the terminal as well, and here we are.

-This is work in progress.
-It still has some problem, but it can already be used.

 Some things have to be added to one's init file to convince Posframe an Corfu that they can use child frames.
-As of 2024-10-10 I use
+As of 2024-10-24 I use

 ```
 (defun posframe-workable-p ()